uikit/uikit-site/docs/pages/lightbox.md

 ###  Manual content type

 The Lightbox uses the `href` attribute to figure out the type of the linked content.
-If no filename extension is defined in the image path, just add the `type="image"` attribute to the `<a>` tag.
-You can also set `type="video"` when linking to a video.
+If no filename extension is defined in the image path, just add the `data-type="image"` attribute to the `<a>` tag.
+You can also set `data-type="video"` when linking to a video.
 Otherwise, the lightbox will show an iframe by default.

 ***